Aspiring student entrepreneurs learn from panel of successful local female entrepreneurs

 University of Guelph students headed downtown Guelph earlier this month for OWN IT, an evening of inspiration and a panel discussion with local female entrepreneurs on the fears, successes and future visions of starting a small business.

-The event was co-hosted by the on-campus group Guelph Women in Leadership (GWIL) and the Modern Bride, a bridal boutique located in downtown Guelph.
+The event was co-hosted by the on-campus group Guelph Women in Leadership (GWIL) the Modern Bride, a bridal boutique located in downtown Guelph.
 The event aimed to inspire aspiring female entrepreneurs to take the next step toward their small business or ideas.

 The panel looked at several themes related to entrepreneurship and being a female entrepreneur.
 Among the panel discussion, students were able to engage in the discussion and learned more about goal setting, growing and scaling a small business, recognizing leadership styles, the ups and downs of being a female entrepreneur, and the value of community over competition.